What if I’m happy with my settlement agreement amount?

 This is another area where an employment law specialist firm can help.
 Such a firm can send a lawyer or even a team of lawyers to an employer’s workplace or a neutral venue to advise large groups of employees on the effects of their terms of settlement.
 Special rates can probably also be negotiated for a service like this.

-If you think that we could help you by reviewing and signing your agreement , please don’t hesitate to get in touch by filling in our online contact form – this will only take 2 minutes to fill out and will help us to understand your individual circumstances.
+If you think that Monaco Solicitors could help you by reviewing and signing your agreement, please don’t hesitate to get in touch by filling in our online contact form.
+This will only take a couple of minutes to fill out and will help us to understand your individual circumstances.

-For straight-forward cases we can provide a 24 hour turnaround for sign only settlement agreements, and don’t forget that it is not the employee that pays our fee for this, but the employer.
+For straightforward cases, we can provide a 24-hour turnaround for sign only settlement agreements, and remember that it is not the employee that pays our fee for this, but the employer.
 For further information, see the outline of our fees here.